 Cordyceps known as Aweto, Caterpillar fungus or Dong Chong Xia Cao (literally means winter worm – summer grass), is a genus of ascomycete fungi from the family of Claviceptaceae.
 Out of more than 300 different species from the genus over the world, C. sinensis is the only one species that is currently recognized and accepted by the Australian Register of Therapeutic Goods (ARTG) as a listable substance which can be used as alternative medicines.
-More over, being used in China for more than 1000 years, only is Cordyceps sinensis the only-one species in the genus listed in Chinese pharmacopoeia and allowed for pharmaceutical and prescription use.
+Moreover, being used in China for more than 1000 years, only is Cordyceps sinensis the only-one species in the genus listed in Chinese pharmacopoeia and allowed for pharmaceutical and prescription use.

-In ancient China this fungus was used exclusively in the Emperor''s Palace because of its rarity, value and power.
+In ancient China, this fungus was used exclusively in the Emperor''s Palace because of its rarity, value and power.
 In recent years, however, as more and more people realize its unique properties and values, the price in the international market has surged more than ten times in merely ten years.
-Recently retailing price for the selected superior grade of C. sinensis reached a new peak equivalent to AUD 2700 per Ounce which is almost the same value as Gold.
-The price trend seems not likely to turn back due to the fact that the wild collection and supply have greatly reduced due to the lack of resources and the rise of perceptions of environment protections.
+Recently retailing price for the selected superior grade of C. Sinensis reached a new peak equivalent to AUD 2700 per Ounce which is almost the same value as Gold.
+The price trend seems not likely to turn back due to the fact that the wild collection and supply have greatly reduced due to the lack of resources and the rise of perceptions of environmental protections.

 Fortunately, plant and biological scientists have successfully cultivated the fungus via an advanced deep-fermentation technology by using cereals as culture base incorporated with the strain of fungus Cordyceps.
 Among all the cultivated Cordyceps, the strain of Cs-4 Cordyceps Sinensis has been well recognized by Chinese Pharmacopoeia which exhibits similar functions and indications as to the wild Cordyceps Sinensis.